FAQ (Frequently Asked Questions)

 Q10.
 I can’t find Animator…

-The Modeler, Animator, and Viewer (some functions) of Cubism 2.1 have been integrated into Cubism 3 and can be managed in one Editor.
+The Modeler, Animator, and Viewer (some functions) of Cubism 2.1 have been integrated in Cubism 3 and can be managed in one Editor.

 A12.
-We are very sorry...
-Please contact the community.
+We are very sorry.
+Please contact the community for support.

 Q13.
 Is there a dedicated community?

 We have a community for Live2D.
 Please join us.

 A14.
 Yes, we support English, Chinese, and Korean.

 Please use the language selector at the top of the manual page.

 Q15.
 Do you have any books available?